Texas Lawyer Wayne Goralski

 Houston Employment Attorney Wayne Goralski is available to provide legal counsel in wrongful termination scenarios.

+Have you been fired, forced out or terminated?
 The building block of Texas Employment law is the fundamental concept of the “employment at will” doctrine: absent an express agreement to the contrary, either party in an employment relationship may end the relationship or change the terms and conditions of employment at any time for any reason, or even for no particular reason at all, with or without notice.

 There are several exceptions, both statutory and court-made: